 Find a list of current courses on the Teaching page.

 In order to simulate compressible as well as incompressible fluids, the Navier-Stokes equation has to be discretized in space and time and subsequently solved.
-The students will learn about the spatial discretization method SPH and explicit time integration schemes in order to numerically solve the underlying equations.
-Furthermore, advanced methods extending the basic SPH simulation will be implemented to enrich the model by complex physical phenomena such as incompressibility, viscosity, surface tension and solid-fluid interaction.
+The students will learn about the spatial discretization method SPH and time integration schemes in order to numerically solve the underlying equations.
+Furthermore, advanced methods extending the basic SPH simulation will be implemented to enrich the model by complex physical phenomena such as incompressibility, viscosity, and solid-fluid interaction.

 When the implementation of the basic simulation methods are completed, the students will have to model complex scenarios to demonstrate the applicability of the implemented method in real-world examples.
-The groups can therefore either use geometric modelling tools such as Blender or Meshlab followed by particle sampling or generate the scenarios using their developed code.
+The groups can therefore either use geometric modeling tools such as Blender or Meshlab followed by particle sampling or generate the scenarios using their developed code.

 - Additional meetings: If there are any group-individual meetings necessary, please contact the organizers via e-mail in order to get an appointment.

-- Good knowledge and practical experience in C/C++ and object-oriented programming
+- Good knowledge and practical experience in C/C++

 - Basic knowledge of numerics, algorithms and data-structures